How to Start Poultry Farming

 - Chicks are gathered far away from the brooder lamp:

-- Indicates that they are too hot
+- This indicates that they are too hot

 - Chicks gathered on one side: